-As a host of SDSN Canada, the University of Waterloo will use its position as home to Canada’s largest Faculty of Environment to share knowledge, activate research and help solve the interconnected economic, social, and environmental challenges confronting the world.
-The SDSN works closely with United Nations agencies, multilateral financing institutions, the private sector, and civil society, thus opening up exciting new opportunities of collaboration for Waterloo.
+The University of Waterloo is the founding institution for SDSN Canada.
+As host, the University of Waterloo uses its position as home to Canada’s largest Faculty of Environment to share knowledge, activate research and help solve the interconnected economic, social, and environmental challenges confronting the world.

-- Build an on-going pan-Canadian network of post-secondary institutions, civil society, and others, to facilitate learning and accelerate problem solving for sustainable development
+- Build an on-going pan-Canadian network of post-secondary institutions and other knowledge institutions to facilitate learning and accelerate problem solving for sustainable development.

-- Organize national/sub-national sustainable development meetings bringing together key actors to identify and promote regional solutions initiatives
+- Organize national/sub-national sustainable development meetings bringing together key actors to identify and help solve Canada's biggest sustainability challenges.

 The SDSN has been operating globally since 2012 under the auspices of the UN Secretary-General.
-The SDSN is building national and regional networks of knowledge institutions, solution-focused thematic networks, and the SDG Academy, an online university for sustainable development.
+The SDSN is building national and regional networks of knowledge institutions, solution-focused thematic networks, and the SDG Academy, an online knowledge-hub for sustainable development courses.
 Learn more about SDSN worldwide.